AhmedMushaf/Job-Market-Intelligence/README.md

-# Job Market Intelligence — Data Analyst Roles
+📊 Job Market Intelligence — Data Analyst Hiring Trends

-End-to-end data analytics project analyzing real Naukri job postings.
+End-to-end data analytics project analyzing real job postings from Naukri

-## Pipeline
+This project scrapes real job listings, cleans and models skill demand, performs SQL analytics, and visualizes hiring trends using Power BI.
+Built as a complete industry-style data pipeline.

+🚀 Project Overview

+The goal of this project is to understand:

+Which skills are most demanded for data analyst roles

+How salary varies by skills and experience

+What skill combinations lead to higher pay

+Real hiring trends from job market data

+This is a full pipeline project from web scraping → analytics → dashboard.

+🚀 Project Overview

+The goal of this project is to understand:

+Which skills are most demanded for data analyst roles

+How salary varies by skills and experience

+What skill combinations lead to higher pay

+Real hiring trends from job market data

-Web scraping → Data cleaning → SQL analytics → Power BI dashboard
+This is a full pipeline project from web scraping → analytics → dashboard.

-## Tech Stack
-Python, Selenium, Pandas
-MySQL
-Power BI

-## Dataset
-527 job postings
-Cities: Hyderabad, Bengaluru, Mumbai

-## Key Insights
-- SQL in ~60% of jobs
-- Python in ~40%
-- SQL + Python roles pay higher
-- Entry roles dominate
-- Visualization tools widely required

-## Dashboard
-Power BI dashboard included.

-## How to run
-1. Run scraper
-2. Clean data
-3. Insert into MySQL
-4. Open Power BI dashboard